Anylsite/anyl-wallet/README.md

 C crypto libraries to safely manage, generate and store private keys, to generate blockchain addresses and to sign transactions.

 Additionally, it contains a RTOS app ([Zephyr](https://github.com/AnyLedger/zephyr)).
 The current implementation uses Ethereum and HyperLedger, but the same architecture will be used for all the other chains.
-The current implementation is using Nordic nRF52840.
+The current implementation supports [100+ hardware platforms](https://docs.zephyrproject.org/latest/boards/index.html) and is mainly bug tested on Nordic nRF52840.

 Any IoT device flashing the embedded wallet can safely connect to a given blockchain, do transactions and interact with smart contracts.
-The connection itself is given by [AnyLedger Hub](https://github.com/AnyLedger/anyledger-hub) which, among the many functionalities, runs the blockchain nodes, the LWM2M server and gives access to storage solutions.

 Future improvements in the pipeline: support for Trusted Execution Environment, FreeRTOS support, ESP32 support and more.